AntonGerasimov/sentiment-analysis/README.md

 For my calculations in train.py I use tf-idf with max_features = 2000.
 You can change this parameter (and min_df and max_df also) in settings.json.

 In common words notebook I found, that there are a lot of words, that are presented in only one copy (unique words) in reviews.
-We can't really predict impact of this words on outcome. min_df = 7 removes this rare words. max_df = 1.0 is a default value.
+We can't really predict impact of this words on outcome. min_df = 7 removes this rare words. max_df = 0.95 (close to default value 1.0).
+It cut's off words, that appears too often.
+I already deleted most frequently common words.
+With help of this parameter, it cuts off even more frequently used words.
+From my experience values between 0.9 and 1.0 have no impact on final metrics.
+I chose 'middle' value, because for me it looks reasonable to exclude most frequently used words.
+We may not use common_words function and just use max_df, but my common_words are part of EDA also. common words notebook shows this words in train data.

+Summing up, tf-idf with max_features = 2000, min_df = 7, max_df = 0.95 have almost same metrics, but a lot higher computational performance.

+## Preprocessing pipeline

+As was written above, in preprocessing pipeline I make tokenization after converting to lowercases and then I remove stopwords, small words.
+For tokenization I use nltk.tokenize.word_tokenize.
+It is a common package for tokenization.

 ## Finding best model

+In my research I got the following results for metrics on inference data:

+- Naive Bayes.
+Accuracy: 82.5%.
+Recall: 83.6%.
+F1-score: 82.7%.

+- Decision tree.
+Accuracy: 75.5%.
+Recall: 70.8%.
+F1-score: 74.3%.

+- Logistic regression.
+Accuracy: 88.0%.
+Recall: 87.6%.
+F1-score: 88.0%.

 You can find comparation of the models in find_best_model notebok.
 I found, that in my case the best model is Logistic Regression.
-It shows best metrics and it evaluates faster than others.

-In my train.py logistic regression shows

-- accuracy:
+It shows the best metrics and it evaluates faster than others.
+Decision tree and Naive bayes got less than 85% in my case.
+Maybe this can be reduced with another vectorization parameters, but it's not obvious that this models may show metrics much higher than logistic regression.
+As was written previously, I think, that if we want all metrics 95+ %, we need to make neuron network with huge amount of neurons, but even evaluation training of such network could take days.

 ## Python scripts